Simple Kid

-Simple Kid, real-name Kieran Macfeely, is an Irish-born solo musical artist.
+Simple Kid, real name Kieran Mac Feely (also spelled Ciaran McFeely), is an Irish-born solo musical artist.

 History

 Simple Kid's approach to recording involved recording to an 8-track cassette player then fed into his computer where he applied more modern techniques to create finished songs.
 He mixed and mastered the tracks on albums 1 and 2 on his own equipment.
 His style of remixing and sampling has been compared to Fatboy Slim's, although Simple Kid used his own recordings as sources.
 More often his sound is compared to the similarly eclectic and deliberately ramshackle Beck.

 Simple Kid's influences included folk, country (he prominently featured banjos and slide guitar in his work), glam rock (particularly T. Rex) and late 1960s big pop arrangements of records, such as The Beatles's White Album.
 Before becoming Simple Kid, MacFeely was a member of The Young Offenders.
 Forming when he was 17, the band was composed of a group of friends from Cork, Ireland.
 The group attempted to release an album in America but met with failure and broke up.

 Television appearances included Later... with Jools Holland, Late Night with Conan O'Brien, The Late Late Show and Other Voices on RTÉ.
 He was also the subject of a Channel 4 (4 Play) short documentary and appeared on TFI Friday with The Young Offenders.
 His first album was also promoted extensively in the US by DJ Nic Harcourt on KCRW's daily radio program Morning Becomes Eclectic.

 His second album, 2, was released by Country Gentleman Recordings in October 2006 in the UK, and by Yep Roc Records in August 2007 in the U.S. 2 was included in Mojo Magazines top 50 albums of the year, was CD of the week in The Times culture section and had positive reviews in the NME, The Guardian, Time Out and the Independent on Sunday.
 Rolling Stone also featured Simple Kid as a breakthrough act for 2007.

 The track "Lil' King Kong" from two was featured in a Saturn automobile advertisement in the US, as well as in an advertisement in the UK for the mobile phone operator Orange.
 "Lil' King Kong" also featured in the film, Jumper in 2008.